EiNSTeiN-/roadrunner-filament-sensor/manual/WIRING.md

 # Wiring

-There are two ways to communicate with the Roadrunner sensor: I2C or UART.
+There are three ways to communicate with the Roadrunner sensor:
+* I2C or UART connected to any MCU, or
+* Serial over USB connected to the host.

 Each has a respective firmware variant, and depending on which variant is flashed on the rp2040 board, you'll need to connect the Roadrunner to the printer correctly.

 ### UART